intel-lab-lkp/linux/Documentation/driver-api/vfio.rst

 	../../../../kernel/iommu_groups/26

 This device is therefore in IOMMU group 26.
-This device is on the pci bus, therefore the user will make use of vfio-pci to manage the group::
+This device is on the PCI bus, therefore the user will make use of vfio-pci to manage the group::

 	# modprobe vfio-pci